 Adjust the ambience and save energy with this project.

-In any given room, a single light setting is unlikely to fill all your needs, so replace an existing toggle switch with a dimmer switch.
-A dimmer allows you to control the level of light at the switch.
+In any given room, a single light setting is unlikely to fill all your needs.
+Replacing an existing toggle switch with a dimmer switch allows you to control the level of light.
 Several types are available, including push-on and slide dimmers, but most operate the same way.
 And as a bonus, by dimming the light, you'll be saving energy.

 Here's how to install a dimmer: